We like dogs, so dogs go free at our dog-friendly holiday cottages in Suffolk!

 Whatever suits you

 We also believe that bringing a furry friend should not mean you have to compromise.
 Our portfolio of dog-friendly cottages in Suffolk offers everything!
 From apartments to large country houses with gardens, beach cottages, and countryside retreats.
 Looking for a romantic couples weekend?
 Maybe a getaway for a large group of extended family and friends?
 You are sure to find what you want with a Best of Suffolk luxury holiday cottage.
-With dog-friendly cottages in Suffolk accommodating from two to over 12 guests we have something for every occasion, and you won’t have to leave your furry friend behind!
+With luxury dog-friendly cottages in Suffolk accommodating from two to over 12 guests we have something for every occasion, and you won’t have to leave your furry friend behind!

 More than one dog